goadesign/goa.design/content/implement/logging.md

 logger.Warn("whoops", "value", 15)
 ```

+The service code should not have to funnel all logging calls through goa.
+For example the database
+layer should probably not have to use the goa package at all.
+The idea to avoid the coupling is
-The service code may also define functions for each log method that combine the above for
+to define functions for each log method that combine the above:
-convenience:

 ```go
 // define logInfo, logWarn, and logError globally: